holochain/docs-pages/src/create-new-app.md

+---
-# Create a New App
+title: Create a New App
+---

 These are the commands you will need when creating a new application.